 The contents section also offers coverage for damages caused by events like fire, lightning, explosion, hydrometeorological phenomena (which is for hurricane, stormy wind, flood by river, etc.) and earthquake and volcanic eruption.
 Any other risk (that’s where we can claim damages caused by a broken pipe that floods your condo and directly affects your building).

-You can also have additional coverages like: Bulgary, electronic equipment for damages caused by a power surge, among others.
+You can also have additional coverages like: Burglary, electronic equipment for damages caused by a power surge, among others.

 High-Value Items